Navigating the Alignment-Calibration Trade-off: A Pareto-Superior Frontier via Model Merging: Related Work

 \paragraph{Model Merging}

 Merging has been shown to be very effective at combining the capabilities of multiple specialized fine-tunes while largely retaining the constituent model’s strengths~\citep{utans1996weight,linear_merge,ilharco2023editing}.
-While the vast majority of merging research focuses on merging different fine-tunes, some prior work aims to merge pre-trained and instruction-tuned models to enhance performance on specialized tasks~\citep{yu2024extend,wu2025shadow} or treating skills like instruction-following as transferable modules~\citep{cao2025paramdelta}; we discuss these strands of research in detail in Appendix~\ref{sec:appendix_rw}.
-In contrast, our goal is mitigating the alignment tax to restore the model's fundamental calibration.
+While the vast majority of merging research focuses on merging different fine-tunes~\citep{rame2023rewarded, khalifa2024if}, some prior work aims to merge pre-trained and instruction-tuned models to enhance performance on specialized tasks~\citep{yu2024extend,wu2025shadow} or treat skills like instruction-following as transferable modules~\citep{cao2025paramdelta}; we discuss these strands of research in detail in Appendix~\ref{sec:appendix_rw}.
+In contrast, we merge PT and IT models with the goal of mitigating the alignment tax and restoring the model's fundamental calibration, unlike inference-time methods like Temperature Scaling, which adjust confidence but cannot improve accuracy.